Artful Homemaking

 Pasta

-I primarily buy whole grain spaghetti noodles, but occasionally we also have other types of pasta in our pantry.
+I primarily buy whole wheat spaghetti or cassava noodles, but occasionally we also have other types of pasta in our pantry.

 Baking Powder

-So many quick breads call for baking powder that I buy this in bulk.
+So many quick breads call for baking powder that I like to buy this in bulk!

 Baking Soda